Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 What this means is that you cannot escape learning React if you want to become a present-day developer.

-In this React tutorial for beginners guide, you will learn the React JS fundamentals.
+In this React tutorial for beginners, you will learn the React JS fundamentals.
 Besides, you will be able to build React application and deploy on the web.

 Later in the series, you will get to [learn the React Hooks](/blog/react-hooks-tutorial/ "React Hooks tutorial").
 What they are and how they will make writing React code a breeze for you.